 Weight & Measurement Converter Because they use metric units elsewhere

 Weather Underground Worldwide weather info for traveling hunters

 Guide To The Interstate Transportation of Firearms Provided by the NRA, this document concisely summarizes traveling with sporting firearms, and provides considerations and precautions.

-Certification of Registration for Personal Effects Taken Abroad (Form 4457) Must have this document to present to US Customs officials when returning into the United States with your firearm.
+Certification of Registration for Personal Effects Taken Abroad (Form 4457) or PDF Version Certification of Registration for Personal Effects Taken Abroad (Form 4457) Must have this document to present to US Customs officials when returning into the United States with your firearm.
 May be completed at your nearest USCBP Office (usually located near, but not in, an airport).